aliahmedaspose/Aspose.Slides-Documentation/java/plugins/aspose-slides-java-for-php/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-ppt-and-pptx-to-jpg/_index.md

 Here are the steps to convert PPT/PPTX to JPG:

 - Create an instance of [Presentation](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation) type.
-- Get the slide object of [ISlide](https://apireference.aspose.com/slides/java/com.aspose.slides/ISlide) type from [Presentation.getSlides()](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation#getSlides--) collection.
+- Get the slide object of [ISlide](https://apireference.aspose.com/slides/java/com.aspose.slides/ISlide) type from [Presentation->getSlides()](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation#getSlides--) collection.
-- Create the thumbnail of each slide and then convert it into JPG. [**ISlide.getThumbnail(float scaleX, float scaleY)**](https://apireference.aspose.com/slides/java/com.aspose.slides/ISlide#getThumbnail-float-float-) method is used to get a thumbnail of a slide, it returns [BufferedImage](https://docs.oracle.com/javase/7/docs/api/java/awt/image/BufferedImage.html) object as a result. [getThumbnail](https://apireference.aspose.com/slides/java/com.aspose.slides/ISlide#getThumbnail-com.aspose.slides.IRenderingOptions-float-float-) method has to be called from the needed slide of [ISlide](https://apireference.aspose.com/slides/java/com.aspose.slides/ISlide) type, the scales of the resulting thumbnail are passed into the method.
+- Create the thumbnail of each slide and then convert it into JPG. [**ISlide->getThumbnail(float scaleX, float scaleY)**](https://apireference.aspose.com/slides/java/com.aspose.slides/ISlide#getThumbnail-float-float-) method is used to get a thumbnail of a slide, it returns [BufferedImage](https://docs.oracle.com/javase/7/docs/api/java/awt/image/BufferedImage.html) object as a result. [getThumbnail](https://apireference.aspose.com/slides/java/com.aspose.slides/ISlide#getThumbnail-com.aspose.slides.IRenderingOptions-float-float-) method has to be called from the needed slide of [ISlide](https://apireference.aspose.com/slides/java/com.aspose.slides/ISlide) type, the scales of the resulting thumbnail are passed into the method.
 - After you get the slide thumbnail, call [**ImageIO.write(RenderedImage im, String formatName, File output)**](https://docs.oracle.com/javase/7/docs/api/javax/imageio/ImageIO.html#write(java.awt.image.RenderedImage,%20java.lang.String,%20java.io.File)) method from the thumbnail object.
 Pass the resulting file name and the image format into it.

 {{% alert color="primary" %}}